queenlaye/Git-Task/README.md

-# A Rock-Paper-Scissors game, Task
+# A Rock-Paper-Scissors , Task

 from random import choice